vladcherednichenko/MobileCinema/README.md

-# JSONParsingUsingOkHTTP
+# MobileCinema
-Demo for JSON Parsing using okHttp Library
+Application for ordering tickets to the cinema